In this guide I explain how to take apart an Acer Aspire 5520 laptop.

 Lift up and remove the hard drive assembly.

-If you are replacing or upgrading the hard drive, you’ll have to transfer the mounting bracket to the new drive.
+If you are replacing or upgrading the HDD, you’ll have to transfer the mounting bracket to the new one.

 In order to remove the memory module, you’ll have to spread latches on both sides of the memory slot.

 After the memory module pops up at a 30 degree angle, you can pull it from the slot.

 Acer Aspire 5520 can take up to 4GB RAM total.
 There are two memory slot, so you can install up to 2GB RAM module into each slot.

 Memory used: DDR2 667MHz (PC2-5300) SODIMM.

 Disconnect the cooling fan cable from the motherboard.